Skip to content

 Is there a minimum distance that I need to cover?

 You can choose a distance of 25km or more, and can do it with friends or go it alone.
-Whether it’s trotting across the meadow or the simple joy of a slow ride together – when you fundraise for Rideathon, you are able to choose the place and the pace you want to take.
+Whether it’s trotting across the field or the simple joy of a slow ride together – when you fundraise for Rideathon, you are able to choose the place and the pace you want to take.

 Is there a minimum amount of fundraising that I need to achieve?